knaaptime/seg_networks/paper/background.md

 creating a hard edge in the inner polygon except along a single passageway.
 A similar phenomenon impedes traffic in the northward direction, as the network does not extend into Saint Luke Cemetery.

-Recent work by @roberto2018SpatialProximity shows the importance of considering network distances when measuring segregation using both simulated data and an empirical example in Pittsburgh, PA.
+Using evidence from a case study in Pittsburgh, @roberto2018SpatialProximity [p.
+28] argues that, "even small positive differences in the city-level results are meaningful and suggest that physical barriers facilitate greater separation between ethnoracial groups and higher levels of segregation."
-That study shows that segregation is consistently higher at all spatial scales when the measure accounts for local network connectivity.
-As @roberto2018SpatialProximity [p.
-28] notes, "even small positive differences in the city-level results are meaningful and suggest that physical barriers facilitate greater separation between ethnoracial groups and higher levels of segregation."
-We agree with the spirit of this assessment, however, we would extend and clarify that physical barriers themselves do not necessarily create greater separation between groups--although action by other parts of the urban system such as racial steering by lenders or agents can (and does) interact with these barriers to create segregated real estate markets and phenomena such as one group living on the "other side of the tracks" [@roberto2018SpatialProximity].
+We agree with the spirit of this assessment, however, we would extend and clarify that physical barriers themselves do not necessarily create greater separation between groups--although action by other parts of the urban system such as inequitable land use planning or racial steering by lenders or agents can (and does) interact with these barriers to create segregated real estate markets and phenomena such as one group living on the "other side of the tracks" [@roberto2018SpatialProximity].

 Further, as @fig:network_distance shows, it is not simply the presence of physical barriers, but also the geometric design and topological structure of the travel network that facilitates